For dApps & ServicesDevice AppReferencesApp permissions

 App Permissions

-Every application has an associated set of permissions, ranging from system-related permissions such as the ability to modify system configuration or being able to request user PIN verification, to hardware wallet functionalities like the ability to derive specific keys only accesible to one particular app.
+Every application has an associated set of permissions, ranging from system-related permissions such as the ability to modify system configuration or being able to request user PIN verification, to signer functionalities like the ability to derive specific keys only accesible to one particular app.

 The following sections details how those permissions are granted.
 It is crucial to uphold the principle of least priviledge: each application must use permissions only absolutely necessary to its execution.